 “Services” means all platform services and applications (including but not limited to (i) “DocTalks”, a library of short video lectures from medical experts; (ii) live & interactive webinars by key opinion leaders discussing specialised medical topics; (iii) access to international medical journals; (iv) medical events calendar; (v) access to HIPPA compliant chat platform; (vi) summarised medical articles; (vii) provision to earn accredited “ SKP ” / Continued Professional Development (“ CPD ”) / Continued Medical Education (“ CME ”) credits from leading medical associations and institutions; (viii) provision of storing certifications on a virtual wallet on the Site; (ix) provision to receive drug samples from top pharmaceutical companies for trial; (ix) journals and guidelines; (x) access to clinical case discussions, medical insights and polls; (xii) specialised channels) that are accessible through the Site (including the publicly available portions of the Site).

-“User” means any individual who has registered with the Site (and agreed to the terms of this Agreement) to utilise the Site and access the Materials for the Purpose.
+“User” means any individual who has registered with the Site/ application (and agreed to the terms of this Policy) to utilise the Site and access the Materials for the Purpose.

-“Visitor” means visitors to the Site who visit the publicly available portions of the Site, who are not registered Users.
+“Visitor” means visitors to the Site/ application who visit the publicly available portions of the Site, who are not registered Users.

 We collect personal information that you provide us directly, from third party sources, and automatically when you use the Services as follows:

-To enhance the accuracy and integrity of the Docquity network, we may require registering users to verify their identity and credentials, which verification may require them to answer identity verification questions and/or provide us a professional email address, a copy of their professional license, medical ID or other relevant documentation.
+To enhance the accuracy and integrity of the Docquity network and to allow Users to avail of certain services, we may require registering users to verify their identity and credentials, where verification may require them to answer identity verification questions and/or provide us a professional email address, a copy of their professional license, medical ID or other relevant documentation.
 While we take steps to verify that Docquity users are actually the healthcare providers they claim to be, we make no guarantee as to any User’s identity, professional credentials or licensure status.
+In addition, to provide you with our extended services, we reserve the right to integrate your Personal Data (personal and professional credentials) on other applications/ platforms owned and managed by Docquity.
+However, onboarding to the said services will be confirmed based on your explicit consent.

 We collect content and information that you submit to the Service (and information about you may be provided by other Docquity users), including comments, searches, contacts, schedule details, your resume, survey responses, contest entries, and creative submissions.